-Follow the towpath along Regent’s Canal and you will soon find yourselves far away from the hordes of tourists visiting Camden Market.
-Regent’s Canal was originally built as a link between the Grand Union Canal and the River Thames but is now a haven of tranquility with many points of interest along this three mile stretch to Paddington.
-It’s one of our favourite Sunday morning London walks and I believe, one of the capiral’s best kept secrets.
+Following the towpath along Regent’s Canal and we soon found ourselves far away from the hordes of tourists visiting Camden Market.
+Regent’s Canal was originally built as a link between the Grand Union Canal and the River Thames but it is now a haven of tranquility with many points of interest along this three mile stretch to Paddington.
+It’s one of our favourite Sunday morning London walks and I believe, one of the capital’s best kept secrets.

 Strolling along, one can view elegant waterfront mansions and the large aviary of Regent’s Park Zoo which borders the canal.
 A little further along, the towpath passes the Little Venice basin in Maida Vale, home to a collection of narrowboats, most of these being permanent homes.
 I especially like this section of the canal as the narrowboat residents take great pride in their homes and even have their own small gardens across the towpath.
 Apart from spring bulbs, there’s not much in flower in February but walk along in a few months time and there will be magnificent displays of trailing wisteria and clematis.

 From the canal basin it’s possible to take boat trips and there are some attractive cafes, and one of them is actually on a narrowboat.
 It’s then necessary to leave the towpath for a short distance but the canal walk is signposted and rejoins the canal a little further on.
 Towards its end near Paddington Station there are more cafes, bars and restaurants.
 Of course, the walk can be taken in reverse starting at Paddington and ending at Camden but please bear in mind that if you are visiting at weekends Camden station is for exit only due to the large crowds and you may need to extend your walk along to Mornington Crescent station to continue your journey.